yuhun-Jun/fast24_ae/README.md

 nvme list
 ```

-When evaluating actual SSDs, accurate performance measurement becomes impossible if they enter a sleep state due to power management.
-To prevent this, several provided scripts perform small background reads.

-In the server we evaluated, this phenomenon occurred only with NVMe-A, and it may differ across various systems and SSDs.
-For our evaluation, we manually initiated background wakeups only for the SSDs that exhibited issues.
-However, for the sake of automation, we have incorporated this step into all the scripts.
+Real SSDs may enter a sleep state due to their power management, and this disturbs the correct measurement of the performance.
+To prevent the devices from entering into the sleep state, the provided scripts perform small background reads from time to time.
+In the server we evaluated, this phenomenon occurred only with NVMe-A among the devices we used.
+However, it may happen to other SSDs that will be experimented with the provided scripts in the future.
+Therefore, for the sake of automation, we have incorporated this sleep-deprivation operation into all the scripts.

-**Note:** As the scripts perform device wipe during execution, utmost caution is needed when using them on different systems.
+**Note:** As the scripts perform device wipe during execution, utmost caution is needed when using them on your systems.
 Each script has the device to be operated on fixed at the top, which must be modified according to the system.

-### Pseudo Approach (Figure 11)
-This experiment is the same as the previously shared hypothetical experiment, except that the device is changed to a real NVMe.

-Appropriate stripe size and die granularity size values must be set for the device.
-The provided scripts are set to operate `NVMe-A` and `NVMe-B`.
-The execution scripts for append write and overwrite are `pseudo_append_NVMe_X.sh` and `pseudo_overwrite_NVMe_X.sh`, respectively, and the results can be summarized through `printresult_pseudo.sh` in a similar manner to before.

-For experiments involving devices, it is advisable to apply a trimmed mean that excludes the maximum and minimum values from the ten read performance entries recorded in the result directory.
-The raw results are saved in a format like `NVMe-X_overwrite_off.txt`.

-This experiment takes about 10 minutes per script.

-When experimenting with other devices, conduct the [alignment test](#alignment-(figure-8)) below to determine the 'die allocation granularity' and 'stripe size,' then accordingly adjust the parameters.

-These parameters and the device name are noted in `NVMeX.sh`.

-### Alignment (Figure 8)
-Use FIO on the actual device to measure the throughput of 4 KB high queue depth while changing the alignment option from 1 to 1024 KB.

-Each device can be evaluated with the following script: `alignment_NVMe_X.sh` (where X is A, B, or D).
-Results can be found in the result directory under `alignment_NVMe-X.txt`.
-This experiment takes about 50 minutes per device.

 ### Varying DoF (Figure 3, 4)
 This experiment observes the impact on read performance in `NVMe` and `ramdisk` by changing the DoF.